slatinsky/DiscordChatExporter-incrementalBackup/README.md

 (WIP) If you use bot token, prefix it with `Bot ` and don't forget to use quotes around the token.
 If you use user token, don't prefix it with anything.
 Quotes around the token are not needed.

+NOTE: Bot token support is not finished yet, so you can't use bot tokens yet.

 Need help getting your token?
 Check out [this guide](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-user-token)

 ### --output (required)